aryangoel1/slowed-playlist/Learning-Journal.md

 ## What I'm Learning

+### URI: Locate resource with both name and location

+URL (most common): Locate resource with location
+URN: Locate resource with name

 ### HTTP
 Hypertext Transfer Protocol: Protocol for establishing connection between client and server, how two computers talk to each other